Battle of Fort Frontenac: Background

 The British military campaigns for the North American theatre of the Seven Years' War in 1758 contained three primary objectives.
 Two of these objectives, captures of Fort Louisbourg and Fort Duquesne met with success.
 The third campaign, an expedition involving 16,000 men under the command of General James Abercrombie, was disastrously defeated on July 8, 1758, by a much smaller French force when it attempted the capture of Fort Carillon (known today as Fort Ticonderoga).
 Following that failure, many of Abercrombie's underlings sought to distance themselves from any responsibility for the disaster.

 Lieutenant Colonel John Bradstreet renewed an earlier proposal to capture Fort Frontenac, a French fort and trading post on the northern shore of Lake Ontario near where it empties into the St. Lawrence River.
 Abercrombie, who had first rejected the idea, citing the need for troops to attack Carillon, approved Bradstreet's plan to move up the Mohawk River valley to the site of Fort Oswego (captured and burned by the French in 1756), and then cross the lake to assault Frontenac.
 The British considered Fort Frontenac to be a strategic threat since it was in a position to command transportation and communications to other French fortifications and outposts along the St. Lawrence – Great Lakes water route and in the Ohio Valley.
 Although not as important as it once was, the fort was still a base from which the western outposts were supplied.
 The British reasoned that if they were to disable the fort, supplies would be cut off and the outposts would no longer be able to defend themselves.
+The British also hoped that taking the well-known fort would boost troop morale and honour after their demoralizing battle defeat at Fort Ticonderoga (Fort Carillon) in July 1758.
 The Indian trade in the upper country (the Pays d'en Haut) would also be disrupted.